yiyej/yiyej.github.io/research.md

 Reviewer for *Biometrika*, *Biometrics*.

 ## Reports

-Y. Jiang, G Vergara-Hermosilla.
-Machine learning-based modelling and forecasting of covid-19 under the temporally varying public intervention in the Chilean context.
-Hal: hal-03680677.
-2022.

 F. Coppini, Y. Jiang, S. Tabti.
 Predictive models on 1D signals in a small-data environment.
 Hal: hal-03211100.
 2020.
 This report is the result of work during the Semaine d'\'Etudes Math\'ematiques et Entreprises, where 4 teams of PhD students were dedicated to solve the problems proposed by the partner companies.